 ZX_ERR_BAD_STATE handle refers to a destroyed VMAR.

-ZX_ERR_INVALID_ARGS mapped_addr or options are not valid, vmar_offset is
+- mapped_addr or options is not valid.

-ZX_VM_SPECIFIC_OVERWRITE and ZX_VM_MAP_RANGE are both given,
+- ZX_VM_SPECIFIC_OVERWRITE and ZX_VM_MAP_RANGE are both specified.

-vmar_offset and len describe an unsatisfiable allocation due to exceeding the region bounds,
+- vmar_offset and len describe an unsatisfiable allocation due to exceeding the region bounds.

-vmar_offset or vmo_offset or len are not page-aligned,
+- vmar_offset or vmo_offset is not page-aligned.

 ZX_ERR_ACCESS_DENIED Insufficient privileges to make the requested mapping.